Decoding "Four Less Than a Number Squared": A Deep Dive into Quadratic Expressions

 Representing "Four Less Than a Number Squared" Algebraically

 As we've established, the algebraic representation of "four less than a number squared" is x² - 4.
 This simple equation holds the key to numerous mathematical applications.
-Notice that this is a difference of squares, a specific type of quadratic expression that can be further factored.
+On top of that, notice that this is a difference of squares, a specific type of quadratic expression that can be further factored.
 This factorization is crucial for solving equations and understanding the expression's behavior.

 Factoring the Quadratic Expression: A Difference of Squares